Find a school by entering your ZIP further down this page or simply keep reading.

 You may even learn massage depending on the school.

-As you get farther in the program you will be able to mix and match your interests to find something that you’re truly passionate about.
-You’ll then be able to move on to practical classes that are meant to assist you in hands-on experience.
+As you get farther in the program, you can mix and match your interests to find something you’re genuinely passionate about.
+You’ll then be able to move on to practical classes meant to assist you in hands-on experience.

 These types of experiences can allow you to move onto a post-secondary cosmetology school early after graduation.
 No matter what your cosmetology interest is, you will be able to gain a general understanding before you move forward into a more serious education.